venkytv/botmand/README.md

 # BotManD

-BotManD is a bot engine designed to siplify the process of creating Slack bots.
+BotManD is a bot engine designed to simplify the process of creating Slack bots.
 BotManD bots handle a single conversation, reading input on stdin and writing responses on stdout.
 (Think [inetd](https://en.wikipedia.org/wiki/Inetd) for Slack conversations.)
 BotManD launches multiple instances of the bots on demand,